koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_20_img1.md

-# The image in slide 20 of lecture 8 is a rectangular diagram divided into two triangular sections by a diagonal line.
+# Slide 20 of Lecture 8 contains information about The image in slide 20 of lecture 8 is a rectangular diagram divided into two triangular sections by a diagonal line.
 The rectangle is wider horizontally and shorter vertically.

 - The bottom left section is a white triangle labeled "Goods" in black bold lettering.
 This section occupies the lower half of the rectangle and narrows towards the top right corner.